KittyMac/laurette/README.md

 ## Embedded Strings

-There are dozens of different method for localizing content in Unity3D; just [search on the Asset Store.](https://www.assetstore.unity3d.com/en/#!/search/page=1/sortby=relevance/query=localization).
+There are dozens of different methods for localizing content in Unity3D; just [search on the Asset Store](https://www.assetstore.unity3d.com/en/#!/search/page=1/sortby=relevance/query=localization).
 To make Laurette as lean, mean, and performant as possible,  Laurette will compile the translated strings directly into the main Localizations structure.
 Translation lookups are then as quick as a single static string array access.

 ## Directory Structure